jon-harper/jon-harper.github.io/docs/abs/about.md

 </figcaption>
 </figure>

 Manufacturers of base ABS material create pellets called *plastic resin*.
-From there, manufactures melt the material, optionally adding colorants or other materials to modify the properties of the final product.
+From there, manufactures melt the material, optionally adding colorants or other additives to modify the properties of the final product.
 The melted material is then formed into shape; for FDM filament manufacturers, this means stretching the material into filament (long, thin cylinders of a uniform diameter) and rolling them onto spools.

 <figure markdown>
 ![a roll of Orange Prusament filament](img/filament.jpg)
 <figcaption markdown>
 A spool roll of Orange Prusament filament.
+Filament is normally available in 1.75mm and 2.85mm diameters.
 Source: Prusa Research
 </figcaption>
 </figure>